tomerRcode/Specific-style-transfer/README.md

 Follow the instructions directly in the code.

-If you working in colab enviorment please upload the next file to the content file,else update then file paths on the code to run it.
+If you are working in colab enviorment please upload the next files to the content file,else update  file paths in the code to run it.

 Upload the following files: